elicia4/linux_notes/01-intro.md

 Topics discussed:

-	Basic commands:
+- Basic commands:
-		such as starting, stopping, restarting services, etc.
+    - such as: starting, stopping, restarting services, etc.

-	More complex aspects of systemd, such as: service files
+- More complex aspects of systemd, such as:
+    - service files
-		directory priority
+    - directory priority
-		...
+    - and so on...

-What is "Systemd"?
+What is **Systemd**?

 - It's an "init system", it's a type of process (any task that runs in the background)
 - It's the most important process running on your system, it's the first process that runs when you start your Linux instance.
-For that reason init systems are referred to as PID1 (proccess ID #1).
+For that reason init systems are referred to as PID1 (proccess ID #1)
 - Its job is to manage all other processes, or services that run in the background.
 When you start a process, the request to do it is sent to the init system, which then starts it up.
-It works similiarly when you stop, reload, and restart a process.
+It works similiarly when you stop, reload, and restart a process

 Working with Units:

 - Units in Systemd refer to resources it's able to manage for you
 - These include services, timers, mounts, automounts, and so on
 - We will focus on services, but it's a good idea to keep in mind that there are other types of units

 In summary, units are what systemd can manage for you and a service is a type of unit.